Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Introduction

 The lensing effect takes place if the linear interaction is considered, while the memory effect is related to the nonlinear nature of the gravitation.
 It is the phenomenon that the spacetime metric is permanently changed after the gravitational wave has passed by.
 It manifests as the everlasting contraction or stretch of the arms of the interferometer.
 Earlier studies of this effect were mainly based on the post-Minkowskian or the post-Newtonian approximations \cite{Zeldovich:1974gvh,Braginsky:1986ia,Christodoulou1991,Thorne:1992sdb,Favata:2008ti,Favata:2008yd,Favata:2009ii,Favata:2011qi}.
 The idea of solving the Einstein's equation using the double-null foliation formalism of the spacetime was applied to analyze this phenomenon quite rigorously \cite{Christodoulou1991}.
 Recent works heavily relied on the Bondi-Sachs formalism \cite{Bondi:1962px,Sachs:1962wk,Madler:2016xju}, and revealed the rich connection between the memory effect and the asymptotic symmetry of the isolated system \cite{Sachs1962asgr,Strominger2014bms,Strominger:2014pwa}.
 It was also found out that the memory waveform can be obtained by manipulating the flux-balance laws associated with the asymptotic symmetries \cite{Flanagan:2015pxa}.

 One usually calculates the memory waveform assuming there is no gravitational lens between the binary system and the detector.
 One thus finds out that in many cases, the memory signal is almost a monotonically increasing function of time \cite{Favata:2010zu,Lasky:2016knh}.
 This signal starts at the zero value at the infinite past, increases very slowly during the inspiral phase of the binary evolution, surges in the merger and the ringdown phases, and finally, plateaus.
-This feature occurs when the inclination angle $\iota$, the angle between the line-of-sight and the angular momentum of the binary, is near $\pi/2$.
+This feature occurs when the inclination angle $\iota$, the angle between the line-of-sight and the angular momentum of the binary, is nearly $\pi/2$.
 Once $\iota$ deviates from this value further and further on either side, the memory signal gradually ceases to be monotonic, and becomes more and more oscillatory \cite{Hou:2024rgo}.
 When $\iota$ is very close to 0 or $\pi$, the memory signal is largely oscillating.
 But no matter what the value of $\iota$ is, the final memory magnitude is never zero.
-Moreover, although the memory signal possesses more interesting structures when $\iota$ is far away from $\pi/2$, the overall magnitude is small, making it more difficult to be detected.
-Therefore, one may still treat the memory effect as a low frequency phenomenon.
-This is distinctively different from the waveforms of the quadrople radition \cite{mtw} and other parts of the gravitational wave that can be computed using the post-Newtonian method \cite{Poisson2014}.
-We would call these waveforms oscillatory in the following.
+Moreover, although the memory signal possesses more interesting structures when $\iota$ is far away from $\pi/2$, the overall magnitude is smaller, making it more difficult to be detected.
+Therefore, we would mainly consider the memory signal with $\iota$ is close to $\pi/2$, and treat the memory effect as a low frequency phenomenon.
+This is distinctively different from the waveforms of the quadrupole radiation \cite{mtw} and other parts of the gravitational wave that can usually be computed using the post-Newtonian method \cite{Poisson2014}.
+We would call these later waveforms oscillatory in the following.